Building a future

 "If you have the opportunity to help, you should help.
 And I believe that giving someone an education is the best thing you can do for someone, ”says senior business consultant, Tanweer Ahmed.

+"If you have the opportunity to help, you should help”.
 On October 8 2005, while schoolchildren in Kashmir had exams, a major earthquake struck.
 The quake caused many school buildings to collapse and tens of thousands of children and young people lost their lives.

 The reconstruction was extensive and time-consuming, and many villages were left without schools for a long time.
 Including the school that once stood in the village of Jhalary in Kashmir, where Tanweer comes from.
 But with Tanweer’s father at the helm, an attempt was made to raise enough money to rebuild it.